dkoudela/advanced-ldap-for-crucible/README.md

-# advanced-ldap-for-crucible
+# Advanced Ldap for Crucible
-This is the advanced-ldap-for-crucible plugin for Atlassian FishEye/Crucible.
+This is the Advanced Ldap plugin for Atlassian FishEye/Crucible.

 ## Provided features